WatForm/org.alloytools.alloy/README.md

 	+ Farheen et al., Transitive-closure-based model checking in Alloy.
 Journal of Software and Systems Modelling, 19:721--740, 2020
 	+ Jose Serna.
 Dash: Declarative Behavioural Modelling in Alloy.
 MMath thesis, University of Waterloo, David R. Cheriton School of Computer Science, 2019)

 - `CTL TCMC`: This option enables the automatic import of the ctl module for transitive-closure-based model checking (TCMC) and generates a fact that allows the user to perform model checking.
-This is set to ``On`` by default.  ctl.als is included in the util files.
+This is set to ``Off`` by default.  ctl.als is included in the util files.

 # Using Dash